An Animation Voice Acting Workshop For Actors

 Many live remote recording sessions are recording using a Zoom format either alone or in conjunction with other recording programs.
 Most people are now familiar with Zoom but if not I will guide you through the basics.
 Each student will get practice learning to remotely record themselves during our Zoom sessions.

-In my classes, rather than giving long lectures, I believe in a somatic approach to learning voice acting.
+In my classes, rather than giving long lectures, I believe in an experiential approach to learning voice acting.
 In other words, you need to actually do it and experience it in your body, in order to learn it.
 My top priority is that all of my students get as much coached recorded mic time as possible.
 For this reason, I implement a flipped classroom style where essential material regarding V.O.
 Acting and the V.O.
 Business is emailed ahead of time and read by the student prior to class.
-Discussion and answering of questions will be included but the main emphasis of the class is one on one coaching while being recorded remotely through the students own equipment – whether that be on a phone, iPad, or on a computer using your devices microphone or using a professional microphone, connected to an interface or connected directly to your computer.
+Discussion and answering of questions will be included but the main emphasis of the class is one on one coaching while being recorded remotely through the students own equipment – whether that be on a phone, iPad, or on a computer using your device’s microphone or using a professional microphone, connected to an interface or connected directly to your computer.

 Each day of the workshop will focus on a particular aspect of the animation voice over business.
 For example, one of the sessions will be dedicated to auditioning and self direction; another will focus on interactive game voice acting covering the unique skills and challenges associated with that genre.
 The course culminates with a simulated general audition where the actor will perform 10-12 characters back to back in front of the class.
 Most students will be prepared in the event they get the opportunity to perform a general audition in front of an agent or casting director directly after this experience.
 After the class is over, some students choose to take the workshop again or continue studying privately with me to prepare for and make their animation demos.
 To hear demos that I have produced for former students and professional actors click here.